 Revenue from product sales to customers is generally recognized when title passes, which is upon shipment in the U.S. and for certain foreign countries.
 For other foreign countries, title passes subsequent to product shipment, ordinarily within a week of shipment.
 Accordingly, the Company defers the revenue recognized relating to these other foreign countries until title has passed.
 For multiple element arrangements, the Company allocates arrangement consideration among the elements based on the relative fair values of those elements as determined using vendor-specific objective evidence or third-party evidence.
-The Company uses its best estimate of selling price to allocate arrangement consideration between the deliverables in cases where neither vendor-specific objective evidence nor third-party evidence is available.
+The Company uses its best estimate of selling price to allocate arrangement consideration between the deliverables in cases where neither vendor-specific objective evidence is available.
 A reserve for sales returns and allowances for customers is recorded based on historical experience or specific identification of an event necessitating a reserve.

 Revenue from contracts with the United States government, government prime contractors and some commercial customers is generally recorded on a percentage of completion basis using either units delivered or costs incurred as the measurement basis for progress towards completion.
 The output measure is used to measure results directly and is generally the best measure of progress toward completion in circumstances in which a reliable measure of output can be established.
 Estimated revenue in excess of amounts billed is reported as unbilled receivables.
 Contract accounting requires judgment in estimating costs and assumptions related to technical issues and delivery schedule.
 Contract costs include material, subcontract costs, labor and an allocation of indirect costs.
-The estimation of costs at completion of a contract is subject to numerous variables involving contract costs and estimates as to the length of time to complete the contract.
-Changes in contract performance, estimated gross margin, including the impact of final contract settlements, and estimated losses are recognized in the period in which the changes or losses are determined.
+The estimation of costs at completion of a contract is subject to numerous variables involving contract costs and estimated gross margin, including the impact of final contract settlements, and estimated losses are recognized in the period in which the changes or losses are determined.

 In all regions of the world, the Company defers revenue and the related cost of sales on shipments to distributors until the distributors resell the products to their customers.
 As a result, the Company's revenue fully reflects end customer purchases and is not impacted by distributor inventory levels.
 Sales to distributors are made under agreements that allow distributors to receive price-adjustment credits, as discussed below, and to return qualifying products for credit, as determined by the Company, in order to reduce the amounts of slow-moving, discontinued or obsolete product from their inventory.
-These agreements limit such returns to a certain percentage of the value of the Company's shipments to that distributor during the prior quarter.
+These agreements that allow distributor during the prior quarter.
 In addition, distributors are allowed to return unsold products if the Company terminates the relationship with the distributor.